-In this image from 2011, the fan is idling at low RPM as Joan tips it onto its rear leg and pivots it to aim directly at the door, ready for ventilation.
+In this image from 2011, the fan is idling at low RPM as it is tipped onto its rear leg and pivoted to aim directly at the door, ready for ventilation.
 (Click here to watch the demo video.)

-The only caution we have is that the fans push a lot of air, and therefore, have a lot of thrust!
+The only caution we have is that Ventry Fans push a lot of air, and therefore, have a lot of thrust!
 If a fan is running and you move it, use common sense: throttle it down and hold on tight.
-Remember, at full RPM our fans will push up to 25 pounds against you!
+Remember, at full RPM, Ventry Fans will push up to 25 pounds against you!

 We have noticed caution stickers on other brands of PPV blowers, prominently warning “DO NOT MOVE BLOWER WHILE OPERATING!” but with Ventry Positive Pressure Fans, go ahead.
 It is OK to move Ventry Fans while they are running because Ventry Safety Propellers are very strong but lightweight.
 They will not harm the engine if bumped and/or moved while they are running.

 Share this post